 6 Dan Graham and Nicolás Guagnini, "A Conversation Between Dan Graham and Nicolás Guagnini: New York, New York, 14 May 2006," in Dan Graham: Beyond, ed.
 Bennett Simpson and Chrissie Iles (Los Angeles and Massachusetts: The Museum of Contemporary Art, Los Angeles and The MIT Press, 2009), 278.
-Graham had earlier described how he wanted to connect the serial logic of Minimalism with this new type of sociological journalism: "Esquire magazine was publishing sociological exposes like extends to the particular social and economic climate at that time in the 1960s, which had provided new possibilities for the positioning of art within published contexts, ranging from short-run office-printed documents to mass-circulation illustrated magazines.
+Graham had earlier described how he wanted to connect the serial logic of Minimalism with this new type of sociological journalism: "Esquire magazine was publishing sociological exposes like David Riesman's 'The Lonely Crowd.'
+They used photographers in the school of Walker Evans ... [and] were showing vernacular workers' housing, suburban housing ...
+I wanted to show that Minimal was related to a real social situation that could be documented."
+(Dan Graham interviewed by Mike Metz in Two Way Mirror Power: Selected Writings by Dan Graham on his Art, ed., Alexander Alberro (Massachusetts and London: The MIT Press, 1999 [1994]), 185.